tannergaucher/vietnamese-daily/README.md

 ## Roadmap

 - Add speech tonal analysis for practicing pronunciation of Vietnamese tones.
-Give user visual feedback based on adherence to the tone curve as compared to the reference audio files.
+Give user visual feedback based on adherence to the tone curve as compared to the reference audio files
 - Add a flashcard feature for practicing vocabulary from the conversations
   - Track user progress and suggest flashcards based on the user's performance based on spaced repetition algorithms